-Make sure your property has consistent, good reviews across all platforms, including Google, Yelp, and Facebook.
+Make sure your property has consistent, good reviews across all platforms, including Google, Yelp, and Facebook Marketplace.
 This will prove your property’s consistency and reliability to prospective renters.

 Additionally, post good reviews on your website directly.
 You can even go as far as to highlight the best reviews as large stylized quotes on your website.

 Are you trying to market student housing or a senior living facility?
 Is your property in an urban, suburban, or rural area?
 Is your property a commercial office space, gated community, or multifamily building?
 Are your prospective renters young, new renters, or seasoned residents?

 The answers to these questions will guide your marketing plan.
 What’s more, these answers will help you target your ideal real estate market and acquire more qualified leads.

 Moreover, analyzing your customer base and refining your target audience helps you understand who is interested in your property and adjust your messaging accordingly.